-In an effort to expose the dogs to different environments, experiences, energies, and handlers, it is common for us to train them at both the Dallas and Fort Worth locations (and on occasion one of our trainer’s homes) during their stay.
+In an effort to expose the dogs to different environments, experiences, energies, and handlers, it is common for us to train them at the Dallas, Fort Worth, and Rockwall locations during their stay.
 We are looking to provide the best possible end-result.
 Sometimes that means changing environments so we can give your dog the repetitions he/she needs in order to be rehabilitated.
 Each environment offers unique experiences and we will do what it takes to get the best results possible.

 What do I do when I arrive for an evaluation, drop-off, or pick-up?

 When you arrive at either location (Dallas or Fort Worth), stay in or next to your car.
 If you are on time, a BDB employee should be outside waiting on you.
 If there is not someone outside waiting on you, simply text our business line (972-850-6149) to let us know that you have arrived and someone will be out shortly.

 Because we are rehabilitating numerous dogs with serious behavioral issues, please do NOT walk through any gates.
 Stay in or next to your car until we meet you out front.

 How should I handover my dog at drop-off?

 Please have a slip leash or flat collar/leash on your dog BEFORE letting them out of your car.
 Do NOT let your dog out of your car off-leash!
 You can either get your dog out of your car on-leash and calmly hand them over to a BDB staff member or you can leave them in the car (on-leash) and a BDB staff member can calmly invite them out of your car.